Army Job: MOS 68P Radiology Specialist

 These soldiers use X-rays and other machines to diagnose ailments

 Radiology specialists in the Army perform many of the same duties as their civilian counterparts.
-They operate X-ray machines and equipment used for CT scans, MRI testing and ultrasound testing.
+They operate X-ray machines and equipment used for CT scans, MRI testing, and ultrasound testing.

 In this role with the Army, these specialists are mainly responsible for operating fixed and portable radiology equipment, sometimes in the field, and overseeing radiology departments.
-Their expertise helps treat patients, diagnosing injury and diseases as part of Army medical teams.
+Their expertise helps treat patients, diagnosing injury, and diseases as part of Army medical teams.

 In addition to operating radiology equipment, these soldiers read and interpret radiographic requests and physicians' orders.
 They escort patients to the radiology area and prep all the instruments before conducting a patient exam.

-These range from radiographic examination of the upper and lower extremities, soft tissue radiographic examination and bone surveys and routine fluoroscopy procedures of the digestive system.
+These range from radiographic examination of the upper and lower extremities, soft tissue radiographic examination and bone surveys, and routine fluoroscopy procedures of the digestive system.

-These soldiers also assist with body section radiography, foreign body localization, prenatal, pediatric, urogenital and radiographic examinations of patients' respiratory, vascular and nervous systems.
+These soldiers also assist with body section radiography, foreign body localization, prenatal, pediatric, urogenital, and radiographic examinations of patients' respiratory, vascular, and nervous systems.

-When not handling patient testing, these soldiers clean and maintain parts of the equipment, develop radiographic film and keep track of patient and exam records.
+When not handling patient testing, these soldiers clean and maintain parts of the equipment, develop radiographic film, and keep track of patient and exam records.
 If they're in a situation where they're using mobile equipment, radiology specialists are responsible for packing and unpacking this equipment in mobile shelters.

 They're also tasked with ensuring supplies are ordered and stocked, and with supervising and evaluating lower-rank soldiers.

 The training for this MOS is typically divided into two parts.
 First, you'll train at Joint Base San Antonio Sam Houston along with members of the Navy and Air Force.
-Once you've successfully completed the classroom training, you'll be assigned to do clinical training at a medical facility or military hospital.
-This will include hands-on practice with radiological equipment.
+Once you've completed the classroom training, you'll be assigned to do clinical training at a medical facility or military hospital.
+It will include hands-on practice with radiological equipment.